 “There are a number of ways to go with this,” says Laura Gilliam, research and communications associate at the Filene Research Institute.
 “People need cash, and often the only choice they have is the payday loan.
 Credit unions can address this issue by providing zero- or very low-interest loans to their members.
 The CU can create tools and services, but much of the solution depends upon developing community relationships.
 Any new products and services need to be addressed first with research.”

 Support Entrepreneurship and “Gig Workers”

-Similarly, it’s important to support gig (people who take multiple short-term “gigs” rather than full-time jobs and seasonal workers, entrepreneurs, and members across generations who rely on “side hustles” to make ends meet.
-“Most gig workers are hiding in plain sight,” says Gilliam, who points out that the transaction data already in your system can help identify the gig workers among your membership and reach out to them proactively.
+Similarly, it’s important to support gig (people who take multiple short-term “gigs” rather than full-time jobs and seasonal workers, entrepreneurs, and users across generations who rely on “side hustles” to make ends meet.
+“Most gig workers are hiding in plain sight,” says Gilliam, who points out that the transaction data already in your system can help identify the gig workers among your user pool and reach out to them proactively.

 “What is their overall budget?
 How much do they need to earn each week, month or year to make ends meet and plan for the future?
 They need tools that help them plan, budget, set goals for income, [as well as] income smoothing tools,” she says.
 “They [also] lack the social safety net of traditional employment, so if credit unions can partner with other organizations that provide access to healthcare insurance, paid sick leave, retirement options, life and disability insurance, etc., this is ideal.”

 Real-world examples can show the way.
 For example, Canadian credit union VanCity made it a deliberate priority to identify and support independent workers, and the early results have been highly encouraging.